zombiesbyte/exibeo/docs/readme.txt

 albums.

 This project is protected under general MTT guidelines shown in the license.txt file.
-In short; you may use, distrobute, change, resell so long as the original license holder is acknowledged and the existing license integrity is protected.
+In short; you may use, distribute, change, resell so long as the original license holder is acknowledged and the existing license integrity is protected.

 Setup instructions